KB-perByte/config_drift_role/README.md

 # config_drift_l2_interfaces

-Ansible role to preserve configuration applied to interfaces using on box templating `source template`, by collecting the configuration converting it to structured data as source of truth, followed by negation of the source templates per interface and re-applying the configuration back to the device using resource modules.
+Ansible's role for preserve configuration applied to interfaces using on-box templating `source template`, by collecting the configuration converting it to structured data as source of truth, followed by negation of the source templates per interface and re-applying the configuration back to the device using resource modules.
 Helps migrating on box l2 & interface configuration from on box templates based configuration.

 ## Execution steps